-More than offering a better user experience as well as being more durable, however, the best mouse is also designed to be kinder on your wrist and shoulders as it also puts ergonomics in high priority.
-With that bump in comfort and performance, you will have a more immersive experience, no matter if you’re getting through a day of work, doing some video editing, or gaming on a laptop or desktop computer.
+Take it from us, a mouse will make or break your computing experience, especially when you’re on your computer every day for eight or more hours.
+An excellent mouse is designed not only to be kinder on your wrist and shoulders but also to be more responsive and more accurate.
+As a result, you will have a more immersive experience, no matter if you’re getting through a day of work, doing some video editing, or playing on a gaming laptop or desktop computer.

 The follow-up to the Logitech MX Master 2S takes the best things about the mouse and improves on them.
 If you do a lot of creative and productivity work on your computer, then this might just be the best wireless mouse for you.
 The Logitech MX Master 3 will help make your workflow more seamless, whether your work entails having several browser tabs and applications open or involves Photoshop and Lightroom for photo editing.
 It’s a tad pricey, but also totally worth it considering the overabundance of features – from the 7 buttons and dials to its 70-day battery life at full charge, connectivity to 3 devices, MagSpeed Smartshift Wheel and Darkfield Tracking.
 Plus, the Logitech MX Master 3 is also 5x more precise than your typical mouse.